officialarijit/Neuromuse/README.md

 # Neuromuse

-Publication of the code used to conduce experiments within the Neuromuse project from Eurecat.
+Publication of the code used to conduct experiments within the Neuromuse project from Eurecat.

 # Dependencies, Installation, and Usage